Typhoon injures over 80 in Taiwan, traps dozens

 Forty people were trapped in the southern parts of the island, mainly due to floodwaters, the government said.

+Wind speeds of the typhoon were clocked at around 119 kilometres per hour (70 mph), the bureau said.

-More than 80 rescue workers were injured along with three other people who have been sent to hospital, the government said.
+More than 80 rescue workers were injured along with three other people who had been sent to hospital, the government said in statements.

 Many of the injured rescue personnel were hit by falling debris, with two suffering severe injuries.